The American Pit Bull Terrier is a breed known for its loyalty and intelligence.

 Similarly, selective breeding can play a large part in removing aggressive tendencies from the breed.

 Did You Know?

-- The American Kennel Club doesn’t recognize a breed called the American Pit Bull Terrier.
-This is largely in part to its aggressive reputation, and so it can’t be officially bred to standards like other breeds.
+- The American Kennel Club doesn’t recognize the American Pit Bull Terrier breed.
+This is largely in part to its aggressive reputation, and so it can’t be officially bred to standards like other “pit bull” breeds.

 - American Pit Bulls are a favorite of rapper Snoop Dogg, who once had 20 Pit Bulls while living in California.

 - The American Pit Bull Terrier was used in American Army propaganda posters in WW1.
 A dog represented each country, and this was America’s pick.

 - The breed’s earliest ancestor is the Greek Molossian war dog.